Rick Archer's Note: It is my hope that my

 From Omaha Beach to Dawson's Ridge.

-be aware that Col. Cole C. Kingseed was the
+Col. Cole C. Kingseed was the

 co-author of this book.
 Dawson's combat